 Be aware that it's illegal for border officials to request an entry 'fee'; a way to avoid this is to ask for a receipt.

-Visas are not required by the nationals referred to in the chart above for stays of up to 90 days and this can be extended by 30 days once in the country at the immigration office.
+Visas are not required by the nationals referred to in the chart above for stays of up to 90 days.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Guatemala.
 If you wish to extend your visa, you must submit an extension application to the Migration Directorate in Guatemala City.
 For further information, contact the General Directorate of Migration in Guatemala City (www.migracion.gob.gt).

 There is no transit visa for Guatemala and visitors passing through the country must obtain a tourist visa.

-A two-year temporary residency visa can be applied for, but the process is somewhat lengthy (up to a year) and there is a lot of paperwork to be collected.
-It is possible to do apply personally but hiring a lawyer will certainly speed the process up.
-In addition to certified and notarised copies of travel documents applicants will need a Guatemalan guarantor.
+You can apply for a two-year temporary residency visa, but the process is somewhat lengthy (up to a year) and there is a lot of paperwork involved.
+It is possible to apply personally but hiring a lawyer certainly speeds up the process.
+In addition to certified and notarised copies of travel documents, applicants need a Guatemalan guarantor.

 Nationals who do require a visa must provide proof of sufficient funds with their application.